neurosity/neurosity-sdk-js/README.md

 # NotionJS

+The Notion software processes and manages the data produced by the [Notion headset](https://neurosity.co) which measures, tracks and monitors EEG brainwaves.

-This repository is where [Neurosity](https://neurosity.co) develops the [Notion](https://neurosity.co) API.
+This repository is where [Neurosity](https://neurosity.co) develops the Notion API.
 This source code is available to everyone under the standard [MIT license](./LICENSE) and the documentation is can be found on [docs.neurosity.co](https://docs.neurosity.co/).
 Thank you for visiting this repository.

 This README file is a hub to give you some information about the NotionJS API.
 At a high-level we seek to use NotionJS to provide the following solutions: